-Even in death, the Chinese government continues to fear Liu Xiaobo
+Even in death, the Chinese government still censors activist Liu Xiaobo

 Now, Liu Xia is increasingly the focus of an international campaign calling for her freedom and right to live abroad, which many friends and supporters say were her husband's dying wishes.

-"He loved her so much that he felt he owed it to her," said Liao Yiwu, a prominent Chinese writer who now lives in Germany and a longtime friend of the Lius.
+"He loved her so much that he felt he owed it to her," said Liao Yiwu, a prominent Chinese writer and longtime friend of the Lius who now lives in Germany.

-"He didn't know about her condition and what had happened at home until not that long ago -- that's why he agreed to go abroad with her."
+"He didn't know about her condition and what had happened at home until not that long ago," Liao said.
+"That's why he agreed to go abroad with her."

-In a hastily arranged press conference in Shenyang after his death, Liu Xiaobo's Chinese doctors acknowledged for the first time that he had sought treatment overseas but insisted that his medical condition by then had made international travel impossible.
+In a hastily arranged news conference in Shenyang after his death, Liu Xiaobo's Chinese doctors acknowledged for the first time that he had sought treatment overseas but insisted that his medical condition by then had made international travel impossible.

-They confirmed that Liu Xia was by her husband's bedside when he died -- and his last words were telling her to "live a good life."
+They confirmed that Liu Xia was by her husband's bedside when he died -- and his last words urged her to "live a good life."

-Despite worldwide solidarity behind Liu Xia, many supporters sense the Chinese government's fear of her turning into an international symbol and rallying cry for human rights -- and foresee an uphill battle ahead.
+Despite worldwide solidarity behind Liu Xia, many supporters sense the Chinese government's fear of her turning into an international symbol and rallying cry for human rights.
+They foresee an uphill battle for her ahead.

-Geng, the Chinese foreign ministry spokesman, repeatedly declined to say Friday if the government would allow Liu Xia to leave China, insisting that Beijing would handle her case "in accordance with law."

-"Few knew Liu Xiaobo's thoughts in the last eight years, but she did and they talked during his last days," said Hu Jia, a leading Chinese human rights activist who has known Liu Xia for years and served prison terms for his own advocacy.
+"Few knew Liu Xiaobo's thoughts in the last eight years, but she did, and they talked during his last days," said Hu, the Chinese activist.
 "I think the authorities are afraid of seeing even the simplest last words from him get out and spread."

+Geng, the Chinese foreign ministry spokesman, repeatedly declined to say Friday whether the government would allow Liu Xia to leave China, insisting that Beijing would handle her case "in accordance with law."

+"Liu Xia is free," the Shenyang city government spokesman said Saturday, but needs privacy to mourn her painful loss.

+In government handout photos of her husband's funeral, a grief-stricken Liu Xia, wearing all black and sunglasses, can be seen bowing to the open casket and holding a portrait of Liu Xiaobo.